My Hatha yoga classes are invitation only. New students have to start at the beginning of the session. I now teach in my home studio in Timonium.

 In 1984, Stan met a visionary yoga teacher, Victor van Kooten.
 But it was not until 1994, that we realized how profound his teachings are.
 As the saying goes, “when the student is ready, the teacher appears”.
 Victor teaches Hatha Yoga as an inquiry, giving us license to explore movement, utilizing tamas, the letting go principle, evolving into sattva, spacious, skillful, graceful movement, instead of just from rajas, the active principle.
 Victor teaches movement from the center outward, rooting into the foundations, and then into the intended direction and space.

-What distinguishes our classes is their therapeutic value.
-Stan has been a practicing physical therapist for over 30 years.
+What distinguishes his classes is their therapeutic value.
+Stan had been a practicing physical therapist for over 50 years.
 He uses the awareness and skillful movement of Hatha Yoga as a modality for physical therapy treatment.
-He has influenced our yoga teachers to look at each of their students biomechanically, then to teach their students the elegant motor skills of Hatha Yoga
+He looks at each of the students biomechanically, then to teach the elegant motor skills of Hatha Yoga

 He feels strongly that yoga is therapeutic.
 As one develops the consciousness and skillfulness of posture and movement of yoga asana, our bodies are facilitated to heal.

 There is a beginning, a middle, and an end to each class, as well as each session.
-Though students can start anytime within a session, to experience a session course from its beginning allows most continuity, especially for beginners.